 Products may not be returned without prior authorization.
+The following contact information is for US and International customers residing in countries served by Campbell Scientific, Inc. directly.
+Affiliate companies handle repairs for customers within their territories.
+Please visit www.campbellsci.com to determine which Campbell Scientific company serves your country.
 To obtain a Returned Materials Authorization (RMA), contact CAMPBELL SCIENTIFIC, INC., phone (435) 753-2342.
 After an applications engineer determines the nature of the problem, an RMA number will be issued.
 Please write this number clearly on the outside of the shipping container.
 CAMPBELL SCIENTIFIC's shipping address is: